 Sonchiriya begins with the introduction of a rebel gang led by Daku Man Singh alias ‘Dadda’ (Manoj Bajpayee) and his close associates: Lakhan Singh (Sushant Singh Rajput) and Vakil Singh (Ranvir Shorey).
 In the opening shot, their way is blocked by a dead snake – something that is considered a bad omen.
 A couple of chants later, the men march ahead, with a few of the gang members believing how the curse will stay on.
 As if to prove them right, severe casualties happen as the troop attempts to loot a rich goldsmith’s home.
 A vicious gun chase and few deaths follow, leaving the gang to flee the scene.
 They are soon joined by a woman-on-the-run – Indumati (Bhumi Pednekar).
 Meanwhile, the rebels continue to be chased by a group of policemen led by Inspector Gujjar (Ashutosh Rana).

 The most captivating characters in Sonchiriya – surprisingly – are its women.
 Bhumi Pednekar’s Indumati is a distressing victim of patriarchy who breaks free from the shackles of abuse as she witnesses a little girl being violated by a family member.
-Her reflexive action might seem a little too gutsy for the era, the caste and the period she belongs to.
+Her reflexive action might seem a little too gutsy for the era and the caste she belongs to.
 Yet the film justifies every bit of her audacity as it marches towards the finale.
 Pednekar, in particular, is stellar as the rural woman who wields the gun and the ghoonghat with equal panache.
-Khushiya who plays Sonchiriya forms a beautiful metaphor to the film’s intrinsic value system.
+Khushiya plays Sonchiriya who is the film’s conscience and is a metaphor for deliverance.
 She is named after the majestic Indian bustard which is aloof to the levels of being considered extinct or fictional.
 The third and the last significant woman character is Phuliya, a female bandit on the lines of Phoolan Devi.
 At one point she tells Indumati, “Woman is another caste altogether.
 Different from all.
 Beneath all,” Phuliya has got a back story too – one that manages to disconcert you in a matter of few seconds, sans details and explanations.

 Largely plot-driven, Sonchiriya also manages to examine individual truths of its characters – all seeking freedom for themselves, the definition of which differs significantly for each.
 Beneath all, the characters cultivate the innate human tendency to protect their ilk or the ones they feel emotionally close to.
 A good case in point is Lakhan’s tenderness towards Sonchiriya which Indumati chooses to acknowledge, “There are good people amongst bandits too,” The statement is not one of a surprise coming from a woman who has been oppressed by so-called honourable men, endlessly for years.

 The screenplay (Sudeep Sharma, Abhishek Chaubey) is decidedly understated and it is in the story’s lack of exposition that its inhabitants bloom to completion.
 One does wish that the key conflict between Lakhan and Vakil saw a better resolution.
 However, as the film closes with each character attaining personal catharses, this anomaly stands nullified.
-The final reels, retaining all of Abhishek Chaubey’s classic quirks, is violent, fast-paced and stylish in equal measure.
+The final reels retain all of Abhishek Chaubey’s classic quirks.
+They are violent, fast-paced, and stylish in equal measure.
 The conventional culmination to Indumati’s story is one that we see approaching from a distance but the punch lies in the manner that it exposes patriarchy with absolute clarity.
 Despite being a film set in the ‘70s, Chaubey’s dramatic yet thunderous execution of the scene underlines how the family’s status quo holds significance even in present-day India.

 Chaubey employs the usage of Bundelkhandi dialect in his dialogues which might arise as a hiccup if the film is screened sans subtitles to a wide spectrum of viewers.
 Even though it isn’t hard to decipher the contextual meanings, the original essence and some of its low-key dark humour would go under-appreciated with the language becoming a possible barrier, especially in the urban sectors.